-We have established a compensation committee of our board of directors.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of our board of directors.
 The members of our compensation committee will be Drs.
 Kaushal, Sorensen and Carter, and Dr. Kaushal will serve as chairman of the compensation committee.
-We have adopted a compensation committee charter, which will detail the principal functions of the compensation committee, including:
+We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including: